LTimur/pet-react-ts-starwars/README.md

 - Click on one of the three categories in the header: Films, Planets, or Characters.
 - Use the search input field to filter data based on your search criteria.
-- Click on a film to view detailed information about that film.
+- Click on an element in the list to view detailed information.

 ## Project Folder Structure